yochannah/carpentries.org/_posts/2020/11/2020-11-29-2021-Carpentries-Executive-Council-Election.md

 tags: ["Governance", "Executive Council"]
 ---

+**Edit (2020-12-01):** Changes of the open/closing dates and one candidate status.

-The election for Community-Elected members of the 2021 Executive Council will be open tomorrow, and will close on Friday, December 9 Anywhere on Earth.
-If you are a Voting Member, you should receive an email with a ballot and voting instructions from The Carpentries via ElectionBuddy by the end of the day on Monday, November 30.
+ The election for Community-Elected members of the 2021 Executive Council will be open from December 2, and will close on Thursday, December 10 Anywhere on Earth.
+If you are a Voting Member, you should receive an email with a ballot and voting instructions from The Carpentries via ElectionBuddy by the end of the day on Wednesday, December 2.
 For more information on the Executive Council and election process, please see [the bylaws](https://docs.carpentries.org/topic_folders/governance/bylaws.html) and [this blog post](https://carpentries.org/blog/2019/10/executive-council-elections-2019/).
 If you have questions or concerns about the election process, please [contact Juan Steyn](mailto:zjsteyn@gmail.com).

 The self-nominated candidates for the two Community-Elected seats were asked to submit statements about their previous work with The Carpentries as well as their specific interests for Executive Council participation.
 Following the initial application, candidates were also offered the opportunity to submit a short video recording.
 Candidate responses are presented below in the order in which their applications were received, and have been edited for punctuation and formatting: